wikimedia/mediawiki-extensions-Wikibase/docs/adr/0005-frontend-changes-ParserCache-invalidation.md

 In the event that we are tracking a new part of the code that doesn't currently have a corresponding option then it may be necessary to ensure it is introduced.
 The ParserOptions used to calculate the ParserCache key are determined from existing cache entries.
 Thus on introducing a new key (but not a new key value) a custom RejectParserCacheValue Hook may still be required.
 See: https://gerrit.wikimedia.org/r/c/mediawiki/extensions/Wikibase/+/529059 for an example.

-An option already exists (but hasn't been used in the last 4 years) on EntityContent (`\Wikibase\Repo\Content\EntityHandler::PARSER_VERSION`) which may be useful for some changes.
+An option already exists (but hasn't been used in the last 4 years) on [EntityContent] ([EntityHandler::PARSER_VERSION]) which may be useful for some changes.
 However, currently this applies to all entities; in general we usually only make changes to one type of entity at a time so more options will be needed.

 ## Consequences
 If this is followed we should avoid user facing errors when making breaking frontend changes.